 John preached the kingdom of heaven.
 Luke preached repentance.
 Matthew also mentioned repentance, but he linked it to the kingdom of God.
 In the book of Luke, it is not that he does not mention repentance; he does not mention the kingdom of heaven.
 The reason is, he does not want us to link it to Christ in his telling of the story.
 Luke has a different goal, a different point.
 He is approaching that point from a different perspective.
 At this point, he does not want to link Jesus to a kingdom; he wants to link Him to Savior/High Priest/Mediator/Apostle.
 These are all offices He can hold as a man.

 John is shown—and this also fits into the flow of things—in Luke the 3rd chapter, as preaching to every level of men.
 Look at verse 12.

 John was preaching to the whole nation, to every level of people, and that fits in with the thrust of what Luke is trying to get across here.
-Matthew, Mark, and Luke all record elements of the preaching of John the Baptist, but the Apostle John shows none of it because it doesn't have any bearing on Jesus' divinity.
+Matthew, Mark, and Luke all record elements of the preaching of John the Baptist, but the apostle John shows none of it because it does not have any bearing on Jesus' divinity.

 In verse 23, we have Luke giving Christ's age.

 Luke 3:23 Now Jesus Himself began His ministry at about thirty years of age being (as was supposed) the son of Joseph, the son of Heli.

 Luke does that, the others do not.
 This has important bearing because in Numbers 4:3, that is when a priest could officially do the work of a priest, at age 30.